pekkanikander/pekkanikander.github.com/cv.md

   management and trust formation, and micro-economic incentives in communications security.</dd>

-  <dt>Member, Internet Architecture Board, 2005-2006</dt> <dd>One of
+  <dt>Member, Internet Architecture Board, 2005-2006</dt>
-  the 12 members of the IAB.
-The IAB responsibilities include architectural oversight of Internet Engineering Task Force (IETF) activities, Internet Standards Process oversight and appeal, and the appointment of the RFC Editor.
-The IAB is also responsible for the management of the Internet protocol parameter registries.</dd>
+  <dd>One of the 12 members of the IAB.
+The IAB responsibilities
+  include architectural oversight of Internet Engineering Task Force (IETF) activities, and Internet Standards Process oversight.</dd>

   <dt>Adjunct Professor (docent), Helsinki University of Technology, 2001-2006</dt>

-  <dd>Docent on Distributed Systems Security at the Telecommunications
+  <dd>Adjunct Professor of Distributed Systems Security at the Telecommunications
-  Software and Multimedia Laboratory.
-Courses on Network Application Frameworks, Extreme Programming, and Distributed Systems Security. </dd>
+  Software and Multimedia Laboratory.</dd>

   <dt>Professor (acting), Helsinki University of Technology, 1999-2000</dt>
   <dd>Acting Professor of Cryptology at the Telecommunications
-  Software and Multimedia Laboratory.
-Courses on Object Oriented programming, Network Application Frameworks, and Computer Security.
-Research on distributed systems security, object oriented operating systems, and ad hoc networking.</dd>
+  Software and Multimedia Laboratory.</dd>

   <dt>Research Manager, Ericsson Research Nomadiclab, 1998-1999</dt>
   <dd>Manager of Ericsson Research NomadicLab.
 Research on
   communications technology and security.</dd>

   <dt>Assistant Professor, Helsinki University of Technology, 1997-1998</dt>
   <dd>Research and teaching on distributed systems security and cryptographic protocols.</dd>

-  <dt>Partner and Chairman of the Board, Nixu Oy (Helsinki, Finland), 1993-1998</dt>
+  <dt>Partner and Chairman of the Board, Nixu, 1993-1998</dt>

-  <dd>Nixu is a small consultancy company with about 100 employees,
-  specialised in international consultancy on Internet systems management and security, acting in Near East and Nordic Europe, major customers including the state of Saudi Arabia, The Finnish Parliament, Finnish Ministry of Finance, Finnish Prime Minister's Office, Finnish Defence Forces, TeliaSonera, Nokia, and Ericsson.</dd>
+  <dd>Practising partner.</dd>

-  <dt>Founder and Managing Director, Nixu Oy (Helsinki, Finland), 1988-1993</dt>
+  <dt>Founder and Managing Director, Nixu, 1988-1993</dt>

-  <dd>The founder and the first Managing Director.
+  <dd>The founder and the first CEO/Managing Director.
 Built up the
-  company and hired first half a dozen of employees.
-Major customers in this early era included Sonera, Sun Microsystems, and Finnish Defence Forces. </dd>
+  company and hired first half a dozen of employees.</dd>
 </dl>

 ## Education